 Tabular reports are extremely simple and are primarily used to prepare data for exporting.
 When you generate a Salesforce tabular report, your data will be displayed in rows.
 Tabular reports should not be used if you plan to manipulate or interact with the data.

 Tabular reports are a great tool when you need to complete tasks such as exporting a mailing list.
-The recipient of the report can easily locate required information, which may include client names and email addresses.
+The recipient of the report can easily locate the required information, which may include client names and email addresses.
 Tabular reports are also supported in Salesforce dashboards.

 Matrix: Most Complicated; Great for Large Datasets